SemanticRecord/talaan/README.md

 ```
 If you have not configured the parameters argument your logging events will have parameter names like arg0, arg1, etc.

+## Future Directions
+In addition to simple key-value pairs the Talaan project could provide pluggable options to emit formats such as JSON or other user defined formats.
+Feature requests and pull requests are welcome :)

 ## Similar Work
 This project was inspired by the [JBoss Logging Tools](https://developer.jboss.org/wiki/JBossLoggingTooling) project which takes an annotation based approach as well.
 It differs from Talaan in that its primary focus seems to be on internationalization (i18n) support.
 Talaan fulfills a different use case and requires no code generation.